Gideon9212/Script-MainServer/README.md

 # Script-MainServer
 Backup / Scripts used on 7911 and 7921.
-Note taht this repo does not auto sync with percy, and while server 7911 and 7921 auto sync with this repo, at times, the servers can de-sync.
+Note that this repo does not auto sync with percy, and while server 7911 and 7921 auto sync with this repo, at times, the servers can de-sync.

 The main script repo normally is https://github.com/Ygoproco/Live2017Links